freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2130.1

-33 rows.
-You can see in the table that there are some students without a major, and some majors without any students.
+It's showing all the columns from both tables, the two `major_id` columns are the same in each row for the ones that have it.
+You can see that there are some students without a major, and some majors without any students.
 The `FULL JOIN` you used will include **all** rows from both tables, whether or not they have a row using that foreign key in the other.
 From there, you could use any of the previous methods to narrow down, group, order, etc. Use a `LEFT JOIN` to join the same two tables in the same way.

 #### HINTS